dehorsley/colette/paper.md

 2)  Novel pairings are favoured over those that have already occurred in previous rounds.
 The implementation currently only considers the previous 10 rounds of pairings.

-3)  Each person is given a role in the pair that alternates - coffee 'buyer' or venue 'organiser' (i.e. a 'buyer' in round 1 will be paired with a 'buyer' in the following round, so they become the 'organiser').
+3)  Each person is given a role in the pair - coffee 'buyer' or venue 'organiser' (i.e. a 'buyer' in round 1 will be paired with a 'buyer' in the following round, so they become the 'organiser').
 This is done to prevent a stand-off where each participant is expecting the other to reach out and organise the meet-up.
+Pairs that allow the players to swap their role from their previous round are prefered.

 4)  If no satisfactory pairing can be made for a player, the player is excluded from the round.
 For example if there are an odd number of players within the population, or